Jamal Adams Frustrated With Lack Of Action In Contract Talks

 “I can’t even get my first proposal that they said they would send over in January,” Adams wrote.
 “I was called ‘selfish’ tho!
 Lol A lot of talk no action #StayWoke.”

-The animus towards the Jets from Adams is not new.
+The animus toward the Jets from Adams is not new.
 Reports started up earlier this spring that he had demanded a new contract or wanted to be traded.

 It appears Adams is as confused as the rest of the league when it comes to just what is going to happen with his contract.